On two cohomological Hall algebras: Introduction

-In the present paper, for the class of quivers with potential studied by Ginzburg in \cite{G}, we construct an isomorphism of the corresponding preprojective CoHA and the critical CoHA.
+We construct an isomorphism of the corresponding preprojective CoHA and the critical CoHA.
 Thus, the present paper can be considered as a step towards establishing a relation between instanton counting and Donaldson-Thomas invariants of Calabi-Yau 3-folds.
 Such a relation has been predicted in special cases on the level of generating functions in the study of geometric engineering (see \cite{Sz}).
-As an application of our comparison, we obtain an algebra embedding of the positive part of Yangian into the critical CoHA.
+As an application of our comparison, we obtain an algebra homomorphism of the positive part of Yangian into the critical CoHA, which is an embedding for ADE type quivers.